2020 Housing Market Overview

 Columbus Real Estate Market 2020

 On this page you'll learn about the Columbus, OH real estate market for 2020.

 Median monthly rent*:

-Interested in investing in the Columbus real estate market in 2019 or 2020?
+Interested in investing in the Columbus real estate market in 2020?
 On this page you’ll learn about housing market trends and statistics to help you make that decision.

 Columbus is the capital of Ohio, the county seat of Franklin County, and the largest city in the state.
 In recent years, it has emerged as one of the nation’s most technologically sophisticated cities.
 It is home to the Batelle Memorial Institute, the world’s largest private research and development foundation, and Ohio State University, the nation’s third-largest university campus.

 Columbus Real Estate Market Trends & Statistics 2020In this section, you’ll learn about the top factors that make Columbus one of the strongest real estate markets of 2020, including: affordability, rental income, cash flow, and equity growth potential.
 Explore Columbus’ housing market, population, and employment trends in the tabs above to learn more.